adyoussef/Automated-Matrix-Element-Generation/README.md

 ```

 ## Usage
-Refer to example.ipynb and Ameg.pdf for a demonstration and for the documentation
+Refer to example.ipynb and Ameg.pdf for a demonstration and the documentation.